 The Red Star hen is, therefore, an exceptional layer that produces between 280 and 300 large brown-shelled eggs per year – and sometimes even more!

 Yes, it is quite hard to reach the bar set by the Red Star chickens’ egg production, but if curious you can learn more about the Ten Best Egg Laying Chicken Breeds by reading our article on the subject.

 Rumor has it that their performance noticeably declines after their first or second laying cycle; however, there aren’t any available studies that exactly show the extent of this drop.

-Some argue that overall, Red Stars end up laying less eggs than many heritage breeds, but this will also continue to be up for discussion until a reliable research study is carried out.
+Some argue that overall, Red Star chickens end up laying fewer eggs than many heritage breeds, but this will also continue to be up for discussion until a reliable research study is carried out.